edsu/cscw-pandoc/README.md

-This repository contains the [CSCW 2017 LaTeX templates] that have been adjusted to be used with [Pandoc Markdown] and your [BibTeX] file.
+This repository contains the [CSCW 2017 LaTeX template] that have been adjusted to be used with [Pandoc Markdown] and your [BibTeX] file.

 If you have some writing in Pandoc Markdown and you want to generate a CSCW